MS Therapy Co-Pay Assistance

 Ashley R. has been compensated by Teva Neuroscience, Inc.

-Understanding insurance benefits and out-of-pocket costs can be overwhelming and confusing.
+Understanding insurance benefits and out-of-pocket costs might be overwhelming or confusing.
 Don’t worry.
 Teva’s Shared Solutions® could be the resource you’re looking for!
-We have a dedicated team of Patient Access Specialists to answer your insurance questions related to COPAXONE® (glatiramer acetate injection).
+Chat with our dedicated team of Patient Access Specialists by calling 1-800-887-8100.
+They’re available to help answer your insurance questions related to COPAXONE® (glatiramer acetate injection).

-To start, we’ll provide information on insurance deductibles and co-pays as well as how this affects you.
+To start, we’ll provide information on insurance deductibles and co-pays, as well as how this might affect you.
 A co-pay is your part of the prescription cost and depends on what type of insurance plan you have.
 Co-pays can vary widely.

 - Some plans might have a deductible that you would have to satisfy before insurance will pay anything.
 Once you meet that deductible, your plan might have co-insurance, which is a certain percentage that both you and your insurance plan would pay.